 Drayage shipping is defined by the transportation of containers not attached to a chassis.
 The container is transported via truck and usually arrives at a port or railyard.
 Drayage containers are crane lifted onto a chassis which are then attached to trucks and delivered.
 Drayage delivery is typically made within 100 miles of the port/railyard to maintain savings.

 Benefits Of Drayage Shipping

-- Easy drop offs – There is a high degree of easability that comes with dropping off drayage shipments.
+There is a high degree of easability that comes with dropping off drayage shipments.
 Since the container detaches from the chassis there are times that the truck doesn’t even need to pull up to the loading dock.
-This allows for more on time shipments and reduces possible accessorial charges.
+This allows for more on-time shipments and reduces possible accessorial charges.

 Specialty Drayage Services

-- Reefer drayage – Reefer drayage, like all other reefer shipping, is able to keep you freight at a certain temperature so that it does not spoil or become waste.
+- Reefer drayage – Reefer drayage, like all other reefer shipping, is able to keep your freight at a certain temperature so that it does not spoil or become waste.

 - Hazardous Drayage – Hazardous material can be shipped via drayage and comes with the additional fees typically associated with hazardous shipping.